Azure/iotedge/test/README.md

 ~~~

 ## One time cloud resources setup for the tests
 The end-to-end tests require a number of azure cloud side resources i.e., IoTHub, Device Provisioning Service, and a Storage Container to be setup.
 This next section will walk you through how to setup the cloud resources.
+See [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) for further information on the CLI.

 ##### Create a resource group
 If you don't already have a resource group, create one.